law01f/n8n-cloud-aws/README.md

    ![n8n-10](https://github.com/user-attachments/assets/a16babfd-a65f-4a13-8754-d02952be324a)

-**IN CASE OF ERROR:** If this last step gives you errors (as it did to me many times), you might have a DNS related issue.
+**IN CASE OF AN ERROR:** If this last step gives you errors (as it did to me many times), you might have a DNS related issue.
 Sometimes it can take a few minutes or a few hours for the update of the IP address in your dynamic DNS service to take effect. in that case, double check that you have entered the proper IP address and try later using this last command (replace the placeholder by your domain or subdomain name):
    ```bash
    sudo certbot --nginx -d MyPlaceholder-DomainOrSubdomain.replaceme.net